deckyal/DFC/README.md

 # DFC
-This the repository of our Coming Soon
+This the repository of our Heatmap-Guided Balanced Deep Convolution Networks for Family Classification in the Wild.

 <b>Requirements : </b>
 1. PyTorch GPU  https://pytorch.org/